What are the important dates for this exam?

 If you are a homeschool parent, group, or organization, please use your last name and homeschool as the school - i.e. Curler Homeschool.
 You should select a proctor who is NOT the teacher of the student(s), such as a neighbor, friend, or non-teaching parent.
 If you have any further questions, please contact us.

 I would like to change the name of a student.
 How do I do that?

-If you wish to change the name of students during the registration period, log into your Quia.com account at any time to change or substitute the names of your students.If you wish to change the name or information of a student after October 30, you must follow the instructions contained in the email from Quia.
+If you wish to change the name of students during the registration period, log into your Quia.com account at any time to change or substitute the names of your students.If you wish to change the name or information of a student after the start of the examination window, you must follow the instructions contained in the email from Quia.
 The email containing this specific information is going to be sent to you just before the examination window opens (see top of this page for exact dates).

 I added students during the November-December testing period.
 How do I pay the NJCL the $4 registration fee per student?

 At the end of the testing period, you will receive an electronic invoice by e-mail from the NJCL for any additional students who were added during the testing period.
 The remaining balance must be paid in full to the NJCL prior to the dispensing of all results and awards to your school.

 HELP!!!
 I am trying to get to the registration website, but I am unable to access it.
 What do I do?

 Both the registration and the administration of the exam are hosted by Quia.com.
 If you cannot access the registration website, it is likely that your school or district's firewall is blocking this site.
 You should contact your technical support department and request that quia.com be granted access through the firewall.
 If your technical support department affirms to you that quia.com has been granted access and you are still having issues, you should contact us at OnlineTests@njcl.org as well as inform Quia of your difficulties at email@example.com to see if they are able to remedy the situation.
 We will do whatever we can to help in your situation, but we if we are to help, we must be informed of the issue.